varelandrew/Homelessness/README.md

 ## Data
 - The dataset consists of various housing, economic, safety net, demographic, and climate factors sourced largely from HUD and U.S. Census Bureau databases.
 If you want a more in-depth look into the source of the data look here: [Market Predictors of Homelessness](https://www.huduser.gov/portal/sites/default/files/pdf/Market-Predictors-of-Homelessness.pdf).
-- I gathered two different datasets that reflect the above description: [Data Set 1](https://github.com/varelandrew/Homelessness/blob/main/HUD%20TO3%20-%2005b%20Analysis%20File%20-%20Data%20-%20Dictionary.csv) and the other can be found here: [Data Set 2](https://github.com/varelandrew/Homelessness/blob/main/05b_analysis_file_update.csv)
+- I gathered one dataset and a dictionary describing the variables in the dataset that reflect the above description: [Data Set](https://github.com/varelandrew/Homelessness/blob/main/HUD%20TO3%20-%2005b%20Analysis%20File%20-%20Data%20-%20Dictionary.csv) and the other can be found here: [Dictionary](https://github.com/varelandrew/Homelessness/blob/main/05b_analysis_file_update.csv)